Mental Health Facilities Windham County, CT

 Susan Wayne Center Of Excellence

-Susan Wayne Center Of Excellence is a mental health clinic in Windham County, CT, located at 75 Church Street, 6277 zip code.
+Susan Wayne Center Of Excellence is a mental health treatment center in Windham County, CT, located at 75 Church Street, 6277 zip code area.
 Susan Wayne Center Of Excellence provides residential treatment.
-Susan Wayne Center Of Excellence offers individual psychotherapy, behavior modification and trauma therapy to children / adolescents.
-Susan Wayne Center Of Excellence also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
-More services at Susan Wayne Center Of Excellence include integrated primary care services, chronic disease/illness management and intensive case management.
+Susan Wayne Center Of Excellence offers activity therapy, behavior modification and individual psychotherapy to children / adolescents.
+Susan Wayne Center Of Excellence also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
+Additional services at Susan Wayne Center Of Excellence consist of integrated primary care services, family psychoeducation and intensive case management.

 Learn More